Within the silo of a school or classroom, it’s difficult to find time for meaningful conversations about what works and why.

 Writing your own blog is another way to initiate conversations online, said Science Leadership Academy founding principal Chris Lehmann.

 “Blogging is still really important,” Lehmann said.
 “People are still reading, and the voices of educators are more important than ever.”

 6. Ask a connected educator for help.

-“If you are unsure about how to use the internet to connect, find somebody else who has connected online and learn how they connect,” Bergmann said.
+“If you are unsure about how to connect with others online, find somebody else who has and learn how they connect,” Bergmann said.